hetmanskyi-cloud/AWS/terraform/modules/asg/README.md

 - Validate **Security Group rules** to minimize open access and reduce the attack surface.
 - Use AWS Secrets Manager (via wordpress_secrets_name) to avoid storing sensitive credentials in Terraform variables or state.
 - Restrict IAM policy so only EC2 instances in this ASG can access that secret.
+- Sensitive secrets (WordPress DB, Redis AUTH) are **not hardcoded** in user_data.
+- The `user_data` script only exports **non-sensitive variables**.
+- All secrets are securely fetched at runtime by `deploy_wordpress.sh` using `aws secretsmanager get-secret-value`.
+- Outbound access to `0.0.0.0/0` is allowed by default for internet access (updates, SSM, etc.).
+- For production, either restrict egress rules to specific AWS services or enable `enable_interface_endpoints = true`.

 ---